RainWritesCode/NomisKitchenHDT/README.md

 # Nomi's Kitchen

 A Hearthstone Deck Tracker plugin for Battlegrounds streamers.
-Ships two quality-of-life features:
+Ships three quality-of-life features:

 - **APM overlay** : a small draggable card showing your live actions-per-minute, peak APM, and average APM.
 Same algorithm as Firestone's overlay.
 - **Disable abbreviation** : an in-game change that disabled abbreviated number `1.2k` / `5M` of attack and health values back into full digits.
 Ships a small BepInEx plugin under the hood and you can turn it on and off from the settings window.